mresti/ruby-style-guide/README.md

 * Avoid writing comments to explain bad code.
 Refactor the code to make it self-explanatory.
 (Do or do not - there is no try. --Yoda)

+* Use [YARD](http://yardoc.org/) and its conventions for API documentation.
+Don't put an empty line between the comment block and the `def`.
+* Don't use block comments.
+They cannot be preceded by whitespace and are not as easy to spot as regular comments.

+    ```Ruby
+    # bad
+    == begin
+    comment line
+    another comment line
+    == end

+    # good
+    # comment line
+    # another comment line
+    ```

 ### Comment Annotations